Kayyleigh/BarNotation/README.md

   <img src="docs/readme-images/tutorial-26072025/settings-modal.gif" alt="Settings panel showing various customization options" width="700"/>
 </p>

 As of 27/07/2025 there is also a dropdown to switch between languages!
-Currently, only English and Dutch are supported, but I plan to add more soon.
+Currently, only English, Dutch and Czech are supported, but I plan to add more soon.

 > [!Note]
 > The app is completely offline and local.
 Thus, the "Default author name" is not an account name, nor will it ever be visible to anyone else than yourself.
 It is purely there to auto-fill the "author" metadata field of notebooks you create after changing the name.